nmshd/documentation/_docs_explore/61-runtime.md

 - Communication with the Backbone
 - Synchronization with the Backbone
-- Encrypting and decrypting communication with other identities
+- Encrypting and decrypting communication with other Identities
-- Managing identities and devices
+- Managing Identities and devices
 - Managing cryptographic artifacts
 - Cross-device synchronization of the datawallet

 ### Content Library <a href="https://github.com/nmshd/cns-content"><i class="fab fa-fw fa-github"/></a> {#content-library}

 To separate the actual payload of Messages from the Message structure and envelope, the content library was set up.
-It is a repository of interfaces and types which are used as the payload of communication between identities.
+It is a repository of interfaces and types which are used as the payload of communication between Identities.

-Whereas the transport library implements the foundation of communication between identities and the actual secure tunnel between identities, the content library defines the payload on top of this tunnel.
-You can see it as the definition of a contract between all identities.
+Whereas the transport library implements the foundation of communication between Identities and the actual secure tunnel between Identities, the content library defines the payload on top of this tunnel.
+You can see it as the definition of a contract between all Identities.

 - Attributes and AttributeValues
 - Message formats like Mails, RequestMails, or technical messages